Each school in Conwy County receives funding for music in their delegated budget.

 To ensure that all children and young people have equal access to county ensembles, please distribute our information regularly and encourage pupils to attend.
 Thank you.

-Pupils achieving a standard equivalent to Grade 3 are eligible for County Youth Orchestra.
+Pupils achieving a standard equivalent to Grade 3 are eligible for County Youth Ensemble.

-Pupils achieving a standard equivalent to Grade 4 are eligible for Specialist Ensembles (Strings, Big Band, Woodwind and Harps).
+Pupils achieving a standard equivalent to Grade 4 are eligible for Specialist Ensembles (Strings, Big Band, Woodwind).